telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

       });
     </script>

-**Bind to a remote data service**
+#### Bind to Remote Data Services

-Bind the ComboBox to remote data arrays through the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.
+To initialize the ComboBox by binding the widget to remote data arrays and utilizing the `<input>` element, use the [Data Source component]({% slug overview_kendoui_datasourcecomponent %}).
+It is an abstraction for local and remote data.
 Remote data binding is appropriate for larger data sets, so that items are loaded on demand when displayed.
-The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).
+You can use the DataSource for serving data from a variety of data services such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

-The example below demonstrates how to initialize the ComboBox by binding it to a remote data service.
+The following example demonstrates how to initialize the ComboBox by using this approach.

 ###### Example